ThatSINEWAVE/LinkWarden-Bot/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Create a `config.py` file in the same directory as your bot script, and add your Discord Bot Token, VirusTotal API Key, urlscan.io API Key, and guild ID(s) in the following format:
+3. Create a `config.py` file in the same directory as your bot script ( or use the premade 'config.py' file ), and add your Discord Bot Token, VirusTotal API Key, URLScan.io API Key, and guild ID(s) in the following format:

 ```python
 TOKEN = 'your_discord_bot_token_here'